academic-resources/odin/variables.md

 ### ** Intro :
 >
 Variables are a way of assigning data to names in your programs.
 You can think of a variable as a box with a label on it: it stores something and has a name so that you know what's inside.
-This is an imperfect metaphor as you'll see  but it should help with understanding variables for now.**
+This is an imperfect metaphor as you'll see  but it should help with understanding variables for now :**

 ---